aflorkowska/NeutralNetworks_Introduction/README.md

 4. Run as administrator (everytime!) `Anaconda Promt` window.
 5. Create new enviroment for deep learning using command `conda create --name torch_gpu`
 6. Download and install PyTroch using proper conda command [website](https://pytorch.org/).
-7. Download and install CUDA from NVIDIA's [website](https://developer.nvidia.com/cuda-12-1-0-download-archive).
+7. Download and install CUDA from NVIDIA's [website](https://developer.nvidia.com/cuda-12-1-0-download-archive) - version 12.1.
 8. Download Cudnn from NVIDIA's [website](https://developer.nvidia.com/rdp/cudnn-archive) and extract Cudnn zip. file.
-Then select all, copy and paste it in the directory of CUDA.
+Then select all, copy and paste it in the directory of CUDA - version 8.9.7.
 6. Download and install PyCharm, Community Edition  - [website](https://www.jetbrains.com/pycharm/download/) - Do not forget to run .exe file as administrator.
 7. Set proper Python interpreter.
 ```